How exactly do you say spoon in Italian?

 Aggiungere 3 cucchiai di vino bianco.

-Creamy sweets and desserts like pudding that are meant to be eaten with a spoon are called dolci al cucchiaio, literally “desserts at the spoon”.
+Creamy sweets and desserts like puddings that are meant to be eaten with a spoon are called dolci al cucchiaio, literally “desserts at the spoon”.

 Dolce al cucchiaio